syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ![Alt text](images/weekMode.png)

-### Month timeline mode
+### Month Timeline Mode

-In the `Month` timeline mode, the upper part of the schedule header displays the months, whereas the bottom header of the schedule displays its corresponding weeks.
-Refer to the following code example.
+In the `Month` timeline mode, top tier of the schedule header displays the months, whereas bottom tier of the schedule header displays its corresponding weeks.
+Refer the following code example.

 ```csharp
 @using Syncfusion.Blazor.Gantt